confluentinc/ksql/docs/includes/ksql-includes.rst

         ----------------------------

 #.
 Create a new persistent query that counts the pageviews for each region and gender combination in a
-   :ref:`tumbling window <windowing-tumbling>` of 30 seconds when the count is greater than one.
+   `tumbling window <https://docs.confluent.io/current/streams/developer-guide/dsl-api.html#tumbling-time-windows>`__ of 30 seconds when the count is greater than one.
 Results from this query are written to the ``PAGEVIEWS_REGIONS`` Kafka topic in the Avro format.
 KSQL will register the Avro schema with the configured {{ site.sr }} when it writes the first message to the ``PAGEVIEWS_REGIONS`` topic.